unamatasanatarai/lessons/README.md

 # Lessons I picked up along the way

-Your head remember only so much...
+My head remembers only so much...

 ### Table of Contents